seismology-RUB/ASKI/README.md

 encounter any problems installing or using the software, it will be helpful to open (or add to) an "issues" topic at the [github repository](https://github.com/seismology-RUB/ASKI).

-The main authors are Florian Schumacher (Ruhr-University Bochum, Germany) and Wolfgang Friederich (Ruhr-University Bochum, Germany), 2016.
+The main authors are Florian Schumacher and Wolfgang Friederich (Ruhr-University Bochum, Germany).

 ## Documentation